 Serotonin syndrome can occur if you are taking medications, particularly antidepressants, that affect the body's level of serotonin.
 The greatest risk of serotonin syndrome occurs if you are taking two or more drugs and/or supplements together that influence serotonin.
 The condition is more likely to occur when you first start a medicine or increase the dose.

 The most commonly prescribed class of antidepressants, which work by increasing serotonin, are the serotonin reuptake inhibitors (SSRIs).These include Celexa (citalopram), Lexapro (escitalopram), Paxil (paroxetine), Prozac (fluoxetine), and Zoloft (sertraline).

 Other prescription and over-the-counter drugs that can raise serotonin levels alone or in combination to cause serotonin syndrome include:

-- Trazodone (Desyrel), a drug prescribed for depression
+- Trazodone (Desyrel), a drug prescribed for depression or insomnia

 - Dextromethorphan, a cough suppressant found in many over-the-counter and prescription cough medicines or cold medicines